Healthdirect Free Australian health advice you can count on.

 What are the signs of a healthy relationship?

 People in healthy relationships love and support each other.
-They help each other practically as well as emotionally.
-They are there for each other in the good times and the bad times.
+They help each other practically, as well as emotionally.
+They are there for each other in the good times as well as the bad times.

 Healthy relationships are commonly based on: